 Arizona Agriculture: What’s the outlook for the construction industry certainly nationally, but also statewide?

 Agate Team: It’s positive.
 The Kiplinger Letter agrees that our national economic illness is finally coming to a close and that construction can expect to benefit and we can climb out.
-We do have a ways to go on the climb back.
+We do have

 I’m optimistic and I think copper, for example, will come back.
 They’re expecting a 25% increase in national housing starts across the United States.
 That will drive copper.
 Which is good for us since mining is a big portion of Agate’s business.